jwellwood/language-challenges/readme.md

 - Part A

-An immutable function that flattens a multidimensional array.
+An immutable function that flattens a multidimensional array

 - Part B